ESC to close

 }

-Understanding the Syntax (Operators & Escaping Quotes)
+3. Understanding the Syntax

-Because the conditions parameter is passed as a single string within a JSON payload, any internal double quotes used to identify metric names must be escaped using a backslash (\").
-Standard text values (like sector names) should use single quotes.
-You can build highly complex logical structures using AND, OR, and parentheses.
+Because conditions is passed as a single string inside a JSON payload, any internal double quotes used to wrap metric names must be escaped with a backslash (\").
+Text comparison values — such as sector and industry names — use single quotes.
+You can compose arbitrarily complex logical structures with AND, OR, and parentheses.

 "Market Capitalization" > 5000000000